CRG Research Report

 is DDDY#P, where DDD = the Julian day, Y = the calendar year, # = 1 or 2, and P

-The meaning of # code is unknown; it is not a shift code.
+The meaning of # code is thought to be a shift code.
 67 pumps were coded 1

 or 2 and all 68 and later pumps were coded 1.

-The last digit is assumed to be the plant code.
+The last digit is the configuration code of the pump.
 The 67 pumps are coded A and C.

 The 68 pumps with a pressure relief valve installed in the pump were coded Y.

-Some non-pressure relief valve 68 pumps were coded Z. All other pumps
+Non-pressure relief valve 68 pumps were coded Z. 69 and later pumps (without a

 |1967 Smog Pump